GenAstro/Epicycle/AstroEpochs/docs/src/index.md

 The API for AstroEpochs is inspired by Astropy.Time.
 The numerics are built on Julia Space Mission Design's Tempo.jl library.
 AstroEpochs.jl is tested against Astropy.Time.

+## Comparison with Other Julia Time-Keeping Libraries

+Tempo.jl and AstroTime.jl are other high-quality Julia packages for astronomical time handling with distinct design philosophies.
+AstroTime.jl, developed by the JuliaAstro community, supports six astronomical time scales (TAI, TT, TCG, TCB, TDB, and UT1) using scale-specific types that change with each conversion.
+Tempo.jl supports UTC, TAI, TT, TDB, TCG, and TCB with efficient, allocation-free conversions and a type-stable architecture that allows time scale changes without changing the struct type—critical for performance in Epicycle's propagation and optimization algorithms.
+AstroEpochs.jl is an API built on Tempo.jl that provides type stability and seamless integration with the Epicycle ecosystem while using an interface styled after AstroPy.Time, a widely adopted standard in the astronomical community.

 ## Quickstart

 ```julia